Here are all the best butternut squash recipes for the season, from soup to risotto! Its sweet flavor and brilliant color make it a favorite.

-What signals the coming of the season more than brilliant butternut squash?
-The orange color and tender, sweet flesh make it a frequent favorite in fall recipes.
+What signals the season more than brilliant butternut squash?
+The orange color and tender, sweet flesh make it a frequent favorite in fall and winter recipes.
 But how to cut it without endangering your finger tips?
 And what are the best ways to use it?
 Here we’ve rounded up all our favorite ways: roasted, in soups, and of course…in mac and cheese.
 Ready to get started?

 Best butternut squash recipes

 First up, the classic Roasted Butternut Squash!
 Roasting butternut squash cubes in a very hot oven turns the squash irresistibly sweet and caramelized.
 This is our base recipe for how to roast butternut squash, and you can use it in so many ways.
 It's a total fall treat.